 Programming with P4Python

 P4Python provides an object-oriented interface to Helix Core Server that is intended to be intuitive for Python programmers.
 Data is loaded and returned in Python arrays and dictionaries.
-Each P4 object represents a connection to the Helix Server.
+Each P4 object represents a connection to the Helix Core Server.

 When instantiated, the P4 instance is set up with the default environment settings just as the command line client p4, that is, using environment variables, the registry or user preferences (on Windows and macOS) and, if defined, the P4CONFIG file.
 The settings can be checked and changed before the connection to the server is established with the P4.connect() method.
-After your script connects, it can send multiple commands to the Helix Server with the same P4 instance.
+After your script connects, it can send multiple commands to the Helix Core Server with the same P4 instance.
 After the script is finished, it should disconnect from the server by calling the P4.disconnect() method.

 The following example illustrates the basic structure of a P4Python script.
 The example establishes a connection, issues a command, and tests for errors resulting from the command: